Gareth Southgate: Other roles

+Style of management

+Southgate's style of management whilst in charge of England has been described as embodying principles of "empowering coaching" and elements of "transformational leadership".
+He has been praised for his man management and for creating a "cohesive, positive culture" within the England squad.
+He is also credited for the promotion of players from England's youth squads into the senior international team.

+As England manager, Southgate has often adapted the team's formation depending on the opposition, using the 4–3–3, 4–2–3–1, 3–4–3 and 3–5–2 formations.
+The formation used at the 2018 World Cup has been described as both a 3–5–2 and, alternatively, a "unique 3–3–2–2".

+Southgate has been criticised for his team's perceived "pragmatic" and "conservative" style of play, as well as for his in-game management.
+He has also been criticised for selecting out of form players, with some commentators accusing him of "favouritism".

 Personal life

-Southgate married Alison Bird in July 1997 at St Nicholas's Church in Worth; the couple have two children.
-Southgate and his family have resided in the spa town of Harrogate, North Yorkshire since the early 2000s, owning many homes in and around the town, including a grand Victorian townhouse on the Duchy Estate, before settling in a £3.75 million country house 8 miles from the town centre.
+Southgate married Alison Bird in July 1997 at St Nicholas Church in Worth; the couple have two children.
+Southgate and his family have resided in the spa town of Harrogate, North Yorkshire, since the early 2000s, owning many homes in and around the town, including a grand Victorian townhouse on the Duchy Estate, before settling in a £3.75 million country house 8 miles from the town centre.

-Southgate was appointed an Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to football.
-In April 2020, during the COVID-19 pandemic, he agreed to take a 30% salary cut.
+Southgate was appointed Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to football.

+On 13 November 2019, Southgate was named an Honorary Yorkshireman by Welcome to Yorkshire.
+The honour is given to 'inspirational individuals who have made a big impact on Yorkshire, despite being born outside the county lines'.

+In April 2020, during the COVID-19 pandemic, Southgate agreed to take a 30% salary cut.

+In December 2024, Southgate was appointed Knight Bachelor in the 2025 New Year Honours.

 In popular culture

 Beginning with the 2018 World Cup, England supporters adapted the chorus of the 2001 hit single "Whole Again" by English pop girl group Atomic Kitten as a chant for Southgate.
 The song had previously been adapted by Celtic fans earlier in the 2017–18 season in honour of defender Mikael Lustig.